 Some other toppings that you might like with oatmeal pancakes are fresh berries, honey chocolate chips, and peanut butter.
 Add those to your own taste, but don’t make them too sweet (easier said than done 🙂 ) if you will have them for breakfast.

 If you have them for dessert, then go crazy with chocolate chips 🙂 .
-Just kidding don’t overdo it like I did with these Chocolate Brownies.
+Just kidding don’t overdo it as I did with these Chocolate Brownies.

 More Dessert Recipes: